Informal Learning Happens Everywhere

 1) Identify and promote experts.

 When you map out social learning in your organization, you’ll find that certain people are regularly credited as sources of learning on particular topics.
-Whether these people are subject matter experts or just great at explaining certain areas, they’re valuable sources when it comes to informal training in your organization.
+Whether these people are subject matter experts or just excellent at explaining certain areas, they’re valuable sources for informal training in your organization.

 By publishing areas of expertise, perhaps on an intranet or staff directory, it’s easier and quicker to find the right people when needed.
-And by using your captured data about informal learning, you’re ensuring that you’re promoting the most helpful experts and the most popular topics.
+And by using your captured data about informal learning, you ensure that you’re promoting the most helpful experts and the most popular L&D topics.

 2) Enhance online community management.